mreynolds-launchcg/agent_smith/README.md

 3. i would like to create a simulation of a casino, similar to a las vegas style casino. what programming language(s) would you recommend to create a casino simulation in
 4. what about with javascript and html
 5. can you update the simulation to have the inside a collection called the Gaming Floor?
 Create additional floors for the following: pool, restaurants, bar, kitchen, theater, hotel rooms, elevator.
+6. what are some common activities and attractions for a commercial entertainment pool. <NOGO>
+7. in the simulation, add the following attractions to the pool floor: slide, swim bar, lounge chairs, fountain, tables and chairs, umbrellas